 How is the survey being run?

-Currently approximately 3,000 households are chosen annually at random to participate in the survey.
+Currently approximately 4,000 households are randomly selected and approached annually to participate in the survey.
 Selected households are notified by post that they have been chosen to participate and that an interviewer will visit the household to explain the survey and collect the information via face to face interviews with all household members.

 What will be done with the information that is collected?